BaiyangZhang/BaiyangZhang.github.io/_posts/2023-10-31-Notes-on-Numerical-Methods-in-Solving-ODE.md

 layout: post
 title: Note on Numerical Methods in Solving ODE
 subtitle:
-date: 2023-10-17
+date: 2023-10-31
 author: Baiyang Zhang
 header-img: img/background2.jpg
 catalog: true
 tags:
 ---

+## Introduction

-In my line of work I constantly need to solve unsolvable ODEs and PDEs, unsolvable in the sense that it is impossible to get an analytical solution.
+In my line of work I sometimes need to solve unsolvable ODEs and PDEs, unsolvable in the sense that it is impossible to get an analytical solution.
 What we do is to turn to numerical methods for help.
 For instance, just recently I need to solve a modified version of the Skyrme equation (the equation of motion resulted from the Skyrme model).
 I thought it would be helpful to summarize what I've learnt here.

 Various numerical methods have been developed to tackle different types of ODEs (initial value problems, boundary value problems, linear, nonlinear, etc.).
 Here are some of the most popular numerical methods for solving ODEs: